-*1 The data are for the manager level as the Recruit Group does not have an assistant manager position.
+*1 Recruit Group does not have an assistant manager position.

-*2 Executive Officers refer to the officers in key group companies, and the executive officers or equivalent in operating companies who have the same authority as the officers of key group companies.
+*2 Executive Officers refer to the officers in key group companies as well as the executive officers or equivalent in operating companies.

-*3 The fixed-point data represent the total figure as of April 2020 for ten Japan-based group companies.
-The period-based data represent the total figure as of fiscal 2019 for 11 Japan-based group companies.
+*3 The fixed-point data represents the total of ten Japan-based Group companies as of April 2020.
+The period-based data represents the total of 11 Japan-based Group companies as of fiscal 2019.

 Status at Recruit Co., Ltd.

 The table below shows how female employees at Recruit Co., Ltd. are doing.
 For more details, refer to the Database on Promotion of Women's Participation and Advancement* in the Workplace (Ministry of Health, Labor and Welfare).

 *Information in the link is as of April, 2020.